Gesellschaft zur Verfolgung von Urheberrechtsverletzungen e.V.: Investigations

 The association applies a large part of its resources to the actual detection of copyright infringements.
 The action is driven by the view that government agencies alone cannot monitor the entire market for unlicensed content, which is why the GVU tries to fill this gap.
 The employees of the GVU, including former police officers and commissioners, systematically scour the relevant sources of illegal copies, especially on the Internet.
 Unlike other organizations, by its own admission the GVU does not primarily aim at end-consumers, rather, it targets mainly the "big fishes".
 Besides those people who for example record a movie at the cinema or make copies from a computer game, these increasingly include the operators of so-called Trackers.

 The GVU mainly focuses on large, internationally active release groups where copyrighted products are reproduced and distributed systematically, especially for profit.
 In its work, the association - if possible - accesses to public registers, for example, to reveal the real people behind a shell company.
-Due of their private-sector activity, the GVU may not identify IP addresses directly.
+Due to their private-sector activity, the GVU may not identify IP addresses directly.
 Instead the association directs this as evidence to the relevant authorities.
 This is usually done as part of criminal procedure, which then leads to public prosecutorial investigations.
 Unless a criminal procedure is actually opened, an employee of the association often act as an expert witness.
 Not every complaint will automatically lead to a successful prosecution, for example the GVU had to make a total of three applications in the case of Kino.to.

 As far as it is known to date, the GVU does not claim damages from warez users according to civil law.
 Instead the association allows its members the freedom to make possible claims for losses incurred.
 However, the association engages in strongly communicating its legal opinion in individual cases.
 Particularly in cases related to so-called illegal streaming of copied content, many legal assessments and opinions remain debatable.